tracek/gee_asset_manager/README.md

 2016-07-17 16:14:09,212 :: oauth2client.client :: INFO :: Attempting refresh to obtain initial access_token
 2016-07-17 16:14:09,213 :: oauth2client.client :: INFO :: Refreshing access_token
 2016-07-17 16:14:10,842 :: root :: INFO :: Attempting to delete collection test
-2016-07-17 16:14:16,898 :: root :: INFO :: Collection users/username/test removed
+2016-07-17 16:14:16,898 :: root :: INFO :: Collection users/pinkiepie/test removed
 ```

 ### Upload a directory with images to your myfolder/mycollection and associate properties with each image:
 ```
-geebam upload -u my_account@gmail.com -d path_to_directory_with_tif -m path_to_metadata.csv -c myfolder/mycollection
+geebam upload -u pinkiepie@gmail.com --source path_to_directory_with_tif -m path_to_metadata.csv --dest users/pinkiepie/myfolder/myponycollection
 ```
 The script will prompt the user for Google account password.
 The program will also check that all properties in path_to_metadata.csv do not contain any illegal characters for GEE.
 Don't need metadata?
 Simply skip this option.
-With --collection option it is assumed that the upload goes to you own directory, so there is no need to use fully qualified name like users/username/myfolder/mycollection - myfolder/mycollection is enough.

 ### Upload a directory with images with specific NoData value to a selected destination
 ```
-geebam upload -u my_account@gmail.com -d path_to_directory_with_tif -p projects/shared/folder --nodata 222
+geebam upload -u pinkiepie@gmail.com --source path_to_directory_with_tif --dest users/pinkiepie/myfolder/myponycollection --nodata 222
 ```
 In this case we need to supply full path to the destination, which is helpful when we upload to a shared folder.
 In the provided example we also burn value 222 into all rasters for missing data (NoData).